ipspace/blog/content/posts/2022/05/network-hardware-disaggregation-2022.md

 * Juniper is talking about _disaggregated Junos_, but all I could find was a [way to run Junos VM on their NFX150 CPE platform](https://www.juniper.net/documentation/us/en/software/junos/nfx150-getting-started/topics/topic-map/nfx150-overview.html), and a datasheet [claiming you can run Junos on a single Accton Edgecore switch](https://www.juniper.net/assets/us/en/local/pdf/datasheets/1000641-en.pdf).
 * Supposedly you could run Arista cEOS (EOS in a container) on third-party whitebox switches.
 Based on my [recent cEOS experience](https://blog.ipspace.net/2022/03/dataplane-quirks-virtual-devices.html) I have to wonder how much functionality you'd get beyond the basic L2+L3 forwarding.
 The only other reasonable hit I got for "Arista EOS whitebox" was a pointer to my [2015 April 1st blog post](https://blog.ipspace.net/2015/04/arista-eos-available-on-whitebox.html).

-Then there's a plethora of niche vendors offering their network operating systems on whitebox hardware, including Arrcus (ArcOS), IP Infusion (OcNOS), Pluribus, and RtBrick.
+Then there's a plethora of niche vendors offering their network operating systems on whitebox hardware, including Arrcus (ArcOS), DriveNets (DNOS), IP Infusion (OcNOS), NoviFlow (NoviWare)[^NF], Pluribus, and RtBrick.

+[^NF]: NoviWare seems to be an OpenFlow agent, not a full-blow network operating system.

+### Proprietary Control Plane in a VM or Container

+Imagine you've used gear from vendor X for ages, and want to deploy new control-plane functionality (example: BGP route reflector for EVPN).
+Wouldn't it be better to buy the control plane functionality you need in VM or container format than to be forced to buy a router or a switch even though you need a single port on the device?[^2RED]

+Networking vendors started offering VM versions of their operating systems years ago.
+You can get (in alphabetical order):

+* Arista vEOS
+* Cisco IOS XE, IOS XR, or Nexus OS (9000v)
+* Cumulus VX
+* Dell OS10
+* Juniper vSRX, vMX, or vQFX
+* Mikrotik RouterOS
+* Nokia SR OS and SR Linux

+For more details, see also [*netsim-tools* supported platforms](https://netsim-tools.readthedocs.io/en/latest/platforms.html).

+Some vendors went a step further and offered their control plane in a container.
+Arista cEOS and Juniper cRPD are the best-known examples.

+[^2RED]: Or two for redundancy ;)

+### Revision History

+2022-05-17
+* Added a pointer to DANOS, DriveNets and a podcast mentioning *switchdev*
+* Added the _Proprietary Control Plane in a VM or Container_ section

-Have I missed something?
+### Have I missed something?

 Your comments (preferably including links to documentation) would be most welcome.
 In case you want to send me a private message, you already have my email address if you have an [ipSpace.net subscription](https://www.ipspace.net/Subscription/), or if you're subscribed to my [SDN/automation mailing list](https://www.ipspace.net/Subscribe/Five_SDN_Tips), and there's the [Contact Us form](https://www.ipspace.net/Contact) for everyone else.